stephencz/stephencz-com/_posts/2019-07-08-the-singleton.md

 [^1]: While the Singleton pattern calls for a global point of access, a car's steering wheel is not really a global point of access.
 In the computing world, a global point of access is a point that can be accessed everywhere and by anything.
 In the physical world such points of access do not exist.
 In this example the word *global* is relative to the setting i.e. the car.
 When someone inside the car wants to access the single instance of the steering system, they do so through the steering wheel.

 [^2]: Obviously, following the Singleton pattern is not the only solution to the problem of conflicting state and behavior.
-Software design is can be as endlessly complex as we want it to be.
+Software design can be as endlessly complex as we want it to be.
 A scenario in which a car has multiple steering systems could undoubtly be made to work without using a Singleton.
 However, the Singleton pattern represents *a* solution to the problem.
 A solution which is fairly simple and straightforward.